 In 2010 my book “Billionaire by Chance” was published.
-The creation of Facebook, which was soon filmed under the title The Social Network.
-It would never be me in those days Sense I would one day come back to two characters in this story: Tyler and Cameron Winklevoss, the identical twins who fought with Mark Zuckerberg and contested the origins of one of the most powerful companies in the world.
+The establishment of Facebookwhich was soon filmed under the title The Social Network.
+I would never be in that back then Sense I would one day come back to two characters in this story: Tyler and Cameron Winklevoss, the identical twins who fought with Mark Zuckerberg and contested the origins of one of the most powerful companies in the world.

-In the world where the billionaire appeared by chance, Facebook was the revolution, and Mark Zuckerberg the revolutionary.
-He overturned the social order, the way people interacted, met, communicated, fell in love and lived together.
-The Winklevoss brothers were perfect opponents: buttoned »Harvardians«, privileged Spacken who represented the »Establishment« in many ways and quite obviously.
-Things are different now.
-Mark Zuckerberg is an established name.
-Facebook is omnipresent and dominates large parts of the Internet (despite constant scandals that involve stolen user data, fake news and political manipulations, among other things).
-Meanwhile, Tyler and Cameron Winklevoss have surprisingly reappeared in the news as the leader of a whole new digital revolution.
+In the world where billionaire appeared by chance, Facebook the revolution, and Mark Zuckerberg the revolutionary.
+He overturned the social order, the way people treated each other, got to know each other, communicated, fell in love and lived together.
+The Winklevoss brothers were perfect opponents: buttoned-up »Harvardians«, privileged spacks, who in many ways and quite obviously represented the »establishment«.
+Things look different now.
+Mark Zuckerberg is a well established name.
+Facebook is omnipresent and dominates large parts of the Internet (despite constant scandals, which revolve around stolen user data, fake news and political manipulation, among other things).
+Meanwhile, Tyler and Cameron Winklevoss have surprisingly reappeared in the news as leaders of an entirely new digital revolution.
 I don't miss the irony of it all.
 Zuckerberg and the twins switched roles of rebellion and empire, but not only that.
-My book and the resulting film have canonized an image of the twins that needs urgent revision.
+My book and the resulting film canonized an image of the twins that urgently needs revision.

 Become a billionaire: in the right place at the right time

-In my opinion it is no coincidence that Tyler and Cameron Winklevoss were in the right place twice at the right time.
-In literature as in life, there is rarely a second act.
+In my opinion, it is no coincidence that Tyler and Cameron Winklevoss were in the right place at the right time twice.
+In literature, as in life, there is seldom a second act.
 In the case of the Winklevoss twins, it looks as if the second act will sooner or later overshadow the first.
-Bitcoin and the technology behind it have the potential to turn the Internet upside down.
-Just as Facebook was developed so that our social relationships could move from the physical world to the Internet, cryptocurrencies like Bitcoin were developed for a financial world that today largely works online.
-The technology behind Bitcoin is neither a fad nor a bubble or a trick.
+Bitcoin and the technology behind it have the potential to turn the internet upside down.
+Like Facebook was developed so that our social relationships could move from the physical world to the internet, cryptocurrencies like Bitcoin were developed for a financial world that today functions largely online.
+The tech behind Bitcoin is not a fad, bubble, or trick.
 It represents a fundamental paradigm shift that will eventually change everything.

 February 22, 2008.
 Twentieth floor of an unremarkable office tower on the edge of San Francisco's financial district.
 The usual cubes cut from glass, steel and concrete, air-conditioned, brightly lit cubes.
 Eggshell-colored walls, office beige carpets.
 Neon tubes that crossed the tic-tac-toe grid of the false ceilings.
 Glubbering water dispensers, conference tables with chrome strips, adjustable leatherette chairs.
 It was just after three on a Friday afternoon.
 Tyler Winklevoss was standing in front of a floor-to-ceiling window with a view of a pincushion made of similar office buildings that were stuck in the midday mist.
 He tried to drink filter water from a paper-thin, disposable cup without spilling too much of it on his tie.
 After so many days, months, oh what! - Years ago the tie was hardly necessary.
 The longer this torture dragged on, the more likely it was that he would eventually show up in his Olympic rowing jacket for the next endless session.
 He managed to taste the water just before the mug gave way under his fingers, and the trickle missed his tie but soaked the sleeve of his shirt.
 He threw the mug in a trash can by the window and shook out the wet cuff.
 “That is also on the list.
 Paper cups in the shape of ice cream cones.
 Which sadist just made it up? "" Maybe the one who invented this lighting.
 I've been two steps browner since they put us on this floor.
 I bet purgatory is made of neon lights. ”